yangrussell/neural-networks/README.md

 # neural-networks
-Implementation of a feedforward multilayer perceptron from first principles in Java
+Implementation of a feedforward multilayer perceptron from first principles in Java.